 The value of the EU data economy was more than EUR 285 billion in 2015, representing over 1.94% of the EU GDP.
+Due to a year-on-year growth rate of 5.03%, this value increased to EUR 300 billion representing 1.99% of the GDP in 2016.
 If favourable policy and legislative conditions are put in place in time and investments in ICT are encouraged, the value of the European data economy may increase to EUR 739 billion by 2020, representing 4% of the overall EU GDP.

 Facing the challenge